 Purchases of government bonds

 Since February 2015*, the Riksbank has purchased government bonds with the aim of making monetary policy more expansionary.
 Such purchases help bring down the general level of interest rates in the economy which, in turn, leads to increased general demand.
 To mitigate the effects of the coronavirus pandemic on the Swedish economy, the Riksbank increased its purchases of securities from March 2020 until 31 December 2021 with a total envelope of SEK 700 billion, in addition to the purchases planned prior to the pandemic.
 The purpose of the purchases was to keep general interest rates low and facilitate credit supply.
-The Riksbank intends to decrease its purchases of securities with three quarters during the second half of 2022 compared to the purchases made during the first six months.
-The Riksbank’s assessment is that its holdings of securities should decrease during 2022.
-The current purchases include government bonds.
+The purchases in 2022 were aimed at compensating for securities that matured.
+As of 2023, no further purchases will be made.

 A central bank can make monetary policy more expansionary by purchasing government bonds on the secondary market.
 When yields for safe assets fall as a consequence of the central bank’s purchases of government bonds, it becomes more attractive for investors to turn to alternative assets.
 In this way, the lower yields for government bonds spread onwards to other parts of the financial markets.
 In turn, the lower level of interest rates helps the banks cut rates for loans and deposits, which increases companies’ willingness to invest, at the same time as households are given increased incentive to consume.
 Following the rising asset prices, the wealth of both households and companies increases at the same time.
 All in all, general demand in the economy increases and, eventually, inflation rises too.